LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/seminar/seminar 3/semi3.md

     ## 2 RCC      867.

-Here the statistical summary changed from (686, 658) to (817,867) after we added “chromosome\_length”.
-I think the reason is that before adding the “chromosome\_length” there is no rows with same combination of “chromosome\_aame” and “hgnc\_symbol.
-However, adding”chromosome\_length" also add a different numbers of rows with same combination of “chromosome\_name” and “hgnc\_symbol”.
+Here the statistical summary changed from (686, 658) to (817,867) after we added “transcript\_length”.
+I think the reason is that before adding the “transcript\_length” there is no rows with same combination of “chromosome\_name” and “hgnc\_symbol.
+However, adding”transcript\_length" also add a different numbers of rows with same combination of “chromosome\_name” and “hgnc\_symbol”.
 We should use the `weighted.mean()` function where w represent the number of repeated rows with same “chromosome\_aame” and “hgnc\_symbol” combination.